-- Non-physical abuse, threats, intimidation, coercion, influence, or any unwelcome conduct in any form that is sufficiently severe, pervasive or persistent that it alters the conditions of the learning environment or employment. - For more information and compliance, see SP19-10, Bullying/Violence/Firearms on Campus.
+- Non-physical abuse, threats, intimidation, coercion, influence, or any unwelcome conduct in any form that is sufficiently severe, pervasive or persistent that it alters the conditions of the learning environment or employment. - For more information and compliance, see BP-10 web page or the URL at: https://cccs.edu/about/governance/policies-procedures/bp-19-10-bullying-violence-and-weapons/ Bullying/Violence/Firearms on Campus.